Shourya0703/alarm-project/statement.md

 ---

 ## 📝 1.
 Introduction
 This project is a simple and functional **Python-based Alarm Clock** designed to allow users to set a specific time for an audio alert.
-It uses Python’s built-in `datetime` and `time` modules to continuously monitor system time and the `pyttsx3` text-to-speech library to generate a spoken alarm notification.
+It uses Python’s built-in 'datetime' and 'time' modules to continuously monitor system time and the `pyttsx3` text-to-speech library to generate a spoken alarm notification.

 ---